pesekt1/vidly_server/readme.md

-## This is a simple server written with NodeJS: Express framework.
+# This is a simple server written with NodeJS: Express framework.

+Check out package.json to see what libraries are used

+## Databases

-Connected to MySQL Database via sequelize ORM mapping library Connected to MongoDB Database via mongoose ODM mapping library
+- MySQL Database + sequelize ORM mapping library
+- MongoDB Database + mongoose ODM mapping library

 ## To run it locally:

-1. We need to define environmental variable vidly_jwtPrivatekey in the terminal:
+1. We need to define environmental variable vidly_jwtPrivatekey in the terminal: example:
    $env:vidly_jwtPrivatekey="mySecureKey"

-2. We need to run mongod in another terminal window - to have mongoDB server running
+2. We need to run mongod in another terminal window - to have mongoDB server running (unless it is already running in the background)

-3. Of course we need the databases:
+3. We need the databases: folder databases_dumps.

    Mysql connection for localhost is defined in config_mysql/db.config.js Make sure there is a sql_vidly database (schema).
 And that there is a user vidly with access to sql_vidly database.

    MongoDB connection is simply mapped in config/default.json

 Server is listening on port 3900.